 You should go to the UCC if you have an urgent medical problem that can’t wait until your healthcare provider can see you.
-For example, if you have:
+Examples of urgent medical problems include:

 Where is the UCC located?

-What will happen to me when I get there?
+What will happen when I get to the UCC?